ecankaya1/Ubuntu24.04-Server/README.md

 ![Add-User-LS](https://github.com/ecankaya1/Ubuntu24.04-Server/blob/main/Images/Ubuntu%20Adding%20New%20User%20LS.png)

-## Adding Administrative Priveleges To User Accounts
+## Adding Administrative Privileges To User Accounts

 To elevate an account to administrator, it needs to be added to the sudo (SuperUserDO) group. <br>